pandastrike/s3pub/README.md

 s3pub is a simple utility to publish assets to S3.

+> Warning: s3pub deletes all the contents in the destination bucket before uploading files from source path.

+> Limitation:  If there are more than 1000 files in the bucket only 1000 will get deleted

 You can use s3pub in two ways.

-> Warning: s3pub deletes all the contents in the destination bucket before uploading files from source path.

 ## Upload assets from the command line